Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 What about pets?
 What is involved in taking our cats, dogs or other pets with us?

-For information about taking other pets with you to Australia, refer to the Other Pets page of the DAFF.
+For information about taking other pets with you to Australia, start on the general importing of cats, dogs and other pets page of the Department of Agriculture and Water Resources.

 Basically, if your cat or dog has been certified as healthy by a registered vet and, if it is a dog, it isn't one of the following breeds: